ratfactor/meow5/README.md

 # Meow5: "Meow.
 Meow.
 Meow.
 Meow.
 Meow."

 Note: This is a super early work in progress.
 Check the `log*.txt` files to see where I'm currently at!
+Also take a look at `design-notes.txt` for more ongoing thoughts (also kinda functions as a vague todo/done list).

-*Update:* Finding words by name, inlining them, and executing the program works.
+**Update:** Finding words by name, inlining them, and executing the program works.

 A Forth-like language that is conCATenative in two ways: